jhackett1/railsy-nextjs-prisma-example/README.md

 It follows the example of Rails - with MVC and CRUD patterns that should seem familiar.

-- `prisma/schema.prisma` contains the database models
+- `prisma` contains the database schema and seed data
 - `pages/api` contains API routes that overlap closely with Rails controller actions
 - The remainder of `pages` contains React/Next.js views